oeb25/VectorJs/README.md

 # VectorJs

-A 2D Vector libary for JavaScript.
+A 2D Vector class for JavaScript.
 That's it!

 ## Installation